-You can look for more than three if you wish.
+You can look for more than three signs in each category if you wish.
 There are a number of different warning signs to choose from: choose the ones you think are most relevant for your veld.
 However, once you have chosen these indicators, you should keep using the same ones year after year.